alevashov/aupolitics/README.md

 ## Data collection to the database on regular basis and futher visualization

+1. dbcollection-rtweet.R initial collection of data (larger number), saving to results to the database
-1. tweet-update.R script runnning daily on schedule, collects the data and saves to the database
+2. tweet-update.R script is running daily on schedule, collects the data and saves to the database
-2. visualization.R some visualization -
+3. visualization.R some visualization
-3. AUPolVizual/app.R Shiny R Application with visualization, available publically at https://rserv.levashov.biz/shiny/rstudio/
+4. AUPolVizual/app.R Shiny R Application with visualization, available publically at https://rserv.levashov.biz/shiny/rstudio/